Redirecting Query String Parameters for a Better Website

 - Integrate redirects through the developer API.

-Rather than struggle with DIY redirect solutions, consider leveraging SiteDetour to offload the redirect hosting burden.
-Their reliable infrastructure and query string rule support makes redirect management simple.
-You can try SiteDetour for free to see how a complete redirect solution can help your website thrive.
+Rather than struggle with DIY redirect solutions, leverage SiteDetour to offload the redirect hosting burden.
+Our reliable infrastructure and query string rule support makes redirect management simple.
+Try SiteDetour for free to see how a complete redirect solution can improve your website.

 Similar Articles